Envisioning Equity

 How Do We Get There?

-Creating an antiracist state budget means investing in quality education, affordable health care, improved transportation, and vibrant communities especially in communities which have experienced chronic underinvestment.
+Creating an antiracist state budget means investing in quality education, affordable health care, improved transportation, and vibrant communities.

-Fully fund the Student Opportunity Act to provide urgently needed funding to under resourced schools as the Legislature committed to in 2019
+Fully fund the Student Opportunity Act to provide urgently needed funding to under-resourced schools.

 Make buses fare-free across the Commonwealth

-Increase state support to households at risk of being evicted or foreclosed on and to small landlords.
+Increase state support to households at risk of being evicted or foreclosed on and to small landlords, and create opportunities for cities and towns to fund affordable housing

 Ensure that federal funds are distributed equitably across the Commonwealth.

-Tax justice = racial justice means fixing our upside-down tax system to one where corporations and wealthy individuals pay their fair share so we can invest in an antiracist state budget.
+Tax justice = racial justice means fixing our upside-down tax system so we can invest in an antiracist state budget.

 Ensure that wealthy individuals pay their fair share by passing the Fair Share Amendment to invest in improving transportation and education

-Stop tax cuts that would decrease equity in our tax code and in the public good.
+Stop tax cuts that would decrease equity in our tax code and hinder investment in the public good

-Guaranteeing economic security for all means directly combating the extreme and unsustainable levels of inequality and our kids and families are suffering.
+Guaranteeing economic security for all means directly combating the extreme and unsustainable levels of inequality the Commonwealth is facing.

-Enabling all drivers, regardless of immigration status, to obtain state driver’s licenses.
+Enable all drivers, regardless of immigration status, to obtain state driver’s licenses

-Building an inclusive democracy means providing accessible research and training on the state budget and taxes, as well as partnering with community organizations to increase our collective reach, so everyone can be informed and united in fighting for change.
+Building an inclusive democracy means providing research and training on the state budget and taxes, so everyone can be informed and united in fighting for change.

-Collaborate with partners doing direct voter education and member engagement to align our efforts and center data in our to create a stronger infrastructure for change and collective advocacy.
+Provide data to partners doing direct voter education and member engagement to create a stronger infrastructure for change

 We have important work to do: